Call Toll Free: 1-855-978-6789

 A few more general considerations: Keep your thumbs on the outside of the steering wheel.
 Newer cars have damper boxes to prevent “whip,” but older cars might find the wheel suddenly spinning from the terrain.

 Use your left foot to break.
-This can save you seconds – very valuable in getting timing right to get out of a rut – and allows you to apply power more evenly.
+This can save you seconds – very valuable in getting the timing right to get out of a rut – and allows you to apply power more evenly.

 Stay comfortable and relaxed.
 Don’t panic, or you could make the situation worse.